CenturyLinkCloud/PublicKB/Support/introducing-new-options-for-backups.md

 ### Is the price of storage going to drop?
 If so, by how much?

 Yes – since storage no longer includes bundled backup, we anticipate a price drop of **at least 20% when compared to Standard** and **at least 75% compared to Premium**.
 We will announce final details of the new price in the coming weeks.
+New pricing will take affect on May 1, 2016.

 ### Will I still be able to take snapshots manually?